apache/couchdb-ci/README.md

 First, configure your machine with the correct dependencies to build multi-arch binaries:

 ```
-docker run --rm --privileged multiarch/qemu-user-static --reset -p yes --credential yes
+docker run --privileged --rm tonistiigi/binfmt --install all
 ```

 This is a one-time setup step.
-The `multiarch/qemu-user-static` docker container run will install the correct qemu static binaries necessary for running foreign architecture binaries on your host machine.
+This docker container run will install the correct qemu static binaries necessary for running foreign architecture binaries on your host machine.
 It includes special magic to ensure `sudo` works correctly inside a container, too.

 Then, override the `CONTAINERARCH` environment variable when starting `build.sh`: